pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 Of course, you'll need an AWS account.
 If you don't have one, [sign up here](https://aws.amazon.com/).
 Registration is free, and all the services used in this tutorial are within the [AWS Free Tier](https://aws.amazon.com/free/), but you'll need to enter a credit card number in case you exceed that free tier.

-The most difficult step is the verification, in which an automated system will call you, and you have to enter a PIN code.
-It doesn't always work and probably you'll have to ask the support team to call you to verify your account.
+The most difficult step is verification, in which an automated system will call you, and you have to enter a PIN code.
+It doesn't always work and you may have to ask the support team to call you to verify your account.

-Once you have created your account, your AWS account is automatically signed up for all services in AWS, but it's a good practice to create an admin user instead of using your root account for day-to-day operations.
+Once you have created your account, you automatically sign up for all services in AWS.
+However, it's a good practice to create an admin user instead of using your root account for day-to-day operations.
 Follow the steps in [this guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) to do this.

 Now let's start by creating the tables to store the app information in DynamoDB.

 # Storing data in DynamoDB
-DynamoDB is a fully-managed NoSQL database that stores the data in key-value pairs, like a JSON object:
+**DynamoDB** is a fully-managed NoSQL database that stores the data in key-value pairs, like a JSON object:
 ```javascript
 {
   "ID": 1,